darshannagpalr/FaceRecogAttendance/README.md

 ## License

-This project is open-source and available under the MIT License.
-See the `LICENSE` file for more details.
+This project is open-source and available under the MIT License. click the [`LICENSE`](https://github.com/darshannagpalr/FaceRecogAttendance/blob/main/LICENSE) file for more details.